sametcn99/markdown-file-renamer-web-app/README.md

 If you have any questions or feedback, please don't hesitate to reach out to me.

 ## Things to do
-- If multiple files are uploaded, download all of them in a zip file.
+- [x] If multiple files are uploaded, download all of them in a zip file.
+- [ ] Create a better UI